 - The New College Student Alliance, based on a “town meeting” model, is the student governing body and represents an active form of direct democracy.

-- 78% of students live on campus.
-Five new state-of-the art “green dorms” opened in 2007, all featuring apartment-style living, high-ceilinged common spaces and fully equipped community kitchens.
+- About 78% of students live on campus.
+Five new state-of-the art “green dorms” feature apartment-style living, high-ceilinged common spaces and fully equipped community kitchens.

-- Students can choose to live in dorm designated as a themed “living-learning community,” including the International Village, Wellness Village and Academic Intensive Community.
+- Students can choose to live in dorms designated as a themed “living-learning community,” including the International Village, Sustainable Living Learning Community, and Writing Living Learning Community.

 - New College is one of the few campuses nationwide with a VISTA (Volunteers in Service to America) program.